SpriteLink/NIPAP/docs/install-unix.rst

 and expects to find things like the host address of the nipapd and the authentication credentials.

-Here's an example .nipaprc that will work towards localhost with the default guest login::
+Here's an example .nipaprc, fill in your username and password with the cred XXX need to restart nipapd before local auth takes effect guest login::

     [global]